HNoMS Helge Ingstad: Trials in lower court and appellate court

-Later that month, testimony in court was given by (other) bridge team members of the warship; the female U.S. Navy officer (she testified via a video link), and the two lookouts; both lookouts testified that the trainee for the "Officer of the Watch" (the U.S. Navy officer) - she was the one who approved that the lookouts could (one at a time) take [a] short "food break" in the minutes before the accident; one lookout was male and the other female.
+Later that month, the other bridge team members of the warship gave their testimony in court.
+The female U.S. Navy officer appeared through a video link, and the two lookouts testified in person.
+Both lookouts testified that the Officer of the Watch, who was the U.S. officer, had approved a short food break for them in the minutes before the accident.

 Later that month, the warship's commanding officer testified.
 He was not on the bridge at the time of the accident; however, the bridge team had authority to operate the ship, during the periods when the captain is not on the bridge.

 Witnesses also came on the stand in February, including the officer-of-the-watch of the warship's "operations room".
 Another witness, the trainee for the assistant officer-of-the-watch (bridge team member) testified that he was learning from her, the assistant officer-of-the-watch (bridge team member), while she was sitting in the chair in front of her radar display.
 Other witnesses that testified in court, were the pilot [that guided] the tanker; and the captain of a tugboat (Tenax) that was towing the tanker.
 The [traffic leader, or] trafikklederen at Sjøtrafikksentralens stasjon at Fedje, testified that he did not use the word "warning", while he (the traffic leader) had contact with the warship's bridge.